jxxcarlson/rfduinoSensor/README.md

 maximum sensor value are set to 0 and 760, and the minimum and maximum scale values are set to 0 and 100, the a sensor reading of 380 will be displayed as a scale reading of 50.

-One can hard-code the app so that min and max scale values are reversed, e.g, 760 gives a scale reading of 0.
-I will make this a user-definable option in the near future.
+(See note on scale calibraton below).

+The rightmost blue button, with text "Normal" or "Reversed" is used to toggle the scale direction.
+For example, in normal mode, 760 gives a scale reading of 100, while in reversed mode, it gives a scale reading of 0.

 This project consists of three parts: